Free Speech or Terrorist Supporter? Prosecuting Terrorism through the Material Support Statutes: April 5th

 In August 2011, the Associated Press (AP) first reported that the New York Police Department (NYPD) actively monitored the activities of Muslim student groups at New York City colleges.
 The NYPD reportedly monito rocket italian review red the groups’ websites and even sent an undercover agent on a whitewater rafting trip upstate with a student […]Read More →

 Since the terrorist attacks of 9/11, more than 2.3 million Americans have volunteered to go overseas to combat the war on terror.
-But despite the heroism these men and women have shown this country by putting themselves in harm’s way overseas, they do not have the luxury of feeling safe once they return to their […]Read More →
+But despite the heroism these men and women have shown this country by putting themselves in harm’s way overseas, they do not have the luxury of feeling safe once they return to their homes […]Read More →

 Government Drone Use in Civilian Airspace: Will Private Citizens Have a Reasonable Expectation of Privacy?